EliAndrewC/l7r/rules/04-schools.md

 characters at no penalty.

 **First Dan:**
-Roll one extra die on attack, counterattack, and wound check rolls.
+Roll one extra die on attack, counterattack, and wound checks.

 **Second Dan:**
 You get a free raise on all counterattack rolls.